 How to Turn On or Off Smooth Scrolling in Windows 11/10, Chrome, Edge, Firefox, and Opera?

-You might have already heard the term smooth scrolling.
-As the name suggests, smooth scrolling is a feature that allows you to scroll smoothly.
+You might have already heard the term “smooth scrolling.”
+As the name suggests, it is a feature that allows you to scroll more fluidly and gradually.

-If you are not happy with 3-lines scrolling at a time and wish to change this setting on your Windows 11/10 system or in browsers like Microsoft Edge, Chrome, Firefox, and Opera, this gearupwindows article will guide you.
+If you’re not satisfied with this default 3-line scrolling behavior and want to change it on your Windows 11/10 system or in your browser, this gearupwindows article will guide you through the process.

 How to Change Smooth Scrolling in Windows 11 or 10?